 In this paper, we take advantages of two machine learning approaches, gradient boosting and random Fourier features, to derive a novel algorithm that jointly learns a compact representation and a model based on random features.
-Building on a recent work [7], we learn a kernel by approximating it as a weighted sum of RFF [12].
+Building on a recent work [6], we learn a kernel by approximating it as a weighted sum of RFF [10].
 The originality is that we learn such kernels so that the representation and the classifier are jointly optimized.
 We show that we can benefit from a performance boost in terms of accuracy and computation time by considering each weak learner as a single trigonometric feature and learning the random part of the RFF.
 The experimental study shows the competitiveness of our method with state-of-the-art boosting and kernel learning methods.

-So far, the random features have been learned with a simple L2 regularization.
-A promising future line of research is to add a regularization on the random feature to foster diversity.
-In addition, the optimization of the random feature and of the landmark at each iteration can be computationally expensive when the number of iterations is large.
-A possibility to speed-up the learning procedure is to derive other kernel approximations where these two parameters can be computed with a closed-form solution.
+The optimization of the random feature and of the landmark at each iteration can be computationally expensive when the number of iterations is large.
+A promising future line of research to speed-up the learning is to derive other kernel approximations where these two parameters can be computed with a closed-form solution.
 Other perspectives regarding the scalability include the use of standard gradient boosting tricks [5] such as sampling or learning the kernels in parallel.